aronayne/url-shorten/README.md

 ### Connecting to Docker PostgreSQL DB

-Ensure postgres-db container is running.
-To run postgres-db container refer to "Running Docker DB instance only ".
+Ensure postgres-db container is running (refer to section to "Running Docker DB instance only").

 In a command open a prompt with:
 ```sh